Decline of Christianity in the Western world: Netherlands

-The Netherlands has tolerated greater religious diversity among Christian sects than Scandinavian countries where "automatism" (default registration in the Lutheran Church by birth) has been the norm.
+The Netherlands has tolerated greater religious diversity among Christian sects than Scandinavian countries, where "automatism" (default registration in the Lutheran Church by birth) has been the norm.
 Non-denominationalism increased in the Netherlands during the 19th century.
 This process slowed between the 1930s and 1960s, after which non-denominational affiliation increased at very high levels.
 The Church's ministry to the poor was not needed in the modern Netherlands that had developed systems of government welfare and secular charity.
 The declining influence of religious institutions in public life allowed great religious, philosophical and theological pluralism in the private and individual spheres of Dutch society.
-During the 1960s and 1970s, pillarization began to weaken and the population became less religious.
-In 1971, 39% of the Dutch population were members of the Roman Catholic Church; by 2014, their share of the population had dropped to 23.3% (church-reported KASKI data), or to 23.7% (large sample survey by Statistics Netherlands in 2015).
+During the 1960s and 1970s, pillarization weakened as people became less religious.
+In 1971, 39% of the Dutch population were Roman Catholics; by 2014, its share of the population had dropped to 23.3% (church-reported KASKI data), or 23.7% (large sample survey by Statistics Netherlands in 2015).
 The proportion of adherents of Calvinism and Methodism declined in the same period from 31% to 15.5%.
-In 2022, the diocese of Amsterdam announced that 60% of Catholic churches (approximately 100 churches total) would be closing there in the next five years.
+In 2022, the diocese of Amsterdam announced that 60% of Catholic churches (approximately 100 churches total) would be closing in the next five years.

 In 2015, Statistics Netherlands, the government institute that gathers statistical information about the Netherlands, found that Christians comprised 43.8% of the total population.
-With only 49.9% of the Dutch currently (2015) adhering to a religion, the Netherlands is one of the least religious countries of the European Union, after the Czech Republic and Estonia.
-By the 1980s, religion had largely lost its influence on Dutch politics and as a result Dutch policy on women's rights, abortion, euthanasia, homosexuality and prostitution became very liberal in the 1980s and 1990s.
-As a result of the decline, the two major strands of Calvinism, the Dutch Reformed Church and the Reformed Churches in the Netherlands, together with a small Lutheran group, began to cooperate as the Samen op weg Kerken ('Together on the road churches').
-In 2004 these groups merged to form the Protestant Church in the Netherlands.
+With only 49.9% of the Dutch in 2015 adhering to a religion, the Netherlands is one of the least religious countries of the European Union, after the Czech Republic and Estonia.
+By the 1980s, religion had largely lost its influence on Dutch politics, and as a result Dutch policy on women's rights, abortion, euthanasia, homosexuality and prostitution became very liberal in the 1980s and 1990s.
+As a result, the two major strands of Calvinism, the Dutch Reformed Church and the Reformed Churches in the Netherlands and a small Lutheran group, began to cooperate as the Samen op weg Kerken ('Together on the road churches').
+In 2004, these churches merged to form the Protestant Church in the Netherlands.

-In 2015, 63% of Dutch people think that religion does more harm than good.
-A quarter of the population thinks that morality is threatened if no one believes in God, down from 40% in 2006.
+In 2015, an opinion survey found that 63% of Dutch people thought that religion did more harm than good.
+A quarter of the people thought that morality would be threatened if no one believed in God, down from 40% in 2006.
 The number of people reporting that they never pray rose from 36% in 2006 to 53% in 2016.
-In 2015, Statistics Netherlands, found that 50.1% of the adult population declared no religious affiliation.
+In 2015, Statistics Netherlands found that 50.1% of the adult population declared no religious affiliation.

+Poland

+In 2021 Polish census, 71.3% of Polish people identified as Catholic, although 20.53% refused to answer the question about their religion.
+A 2022 poll showed that 84% of Polish people identify as Catholic, but only 42% are practicing Catholics, and among 18-24 year olds only 23% are practicing Catholics, compared to 69% in 1992.
+The Catholic sex abuse scandal, the large restrictions on abortions in Poland contributed to this decline in Catholicism among the younger generations.